tschemic/tschemic/README.md

 ### Hi there 👋

+I am a molecular biologist by training and I'm passionate about bioinformatics and data analysis.
+In my projects I mainly use R and a little bit of Python and Bash.
+The repositories here can be used to analyze next generation sequencing data coming from Illumina short-read sequencing.

+Have fun!!!

+- 📫 How to reach me:

 <!--
 **tschemic/tschemic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.